nbougial-zone01-projects/ascii-art-reverse/README.md

 - input arguments are missing or invalid
 - input contains non-ASCII characters (outside `32..126`, excluding newline)
-- banner name is unknown or banner file cannot be read/is malformed
+- banner name is unknown (prints available banners) or banner file cannot be read/is malformed
 - color format is invalid or unrecognized

 ## Notes